-I stumbled on the term Big Data innocently enough, via discussion of two papers that took a new approach to macro-econometric dynamic factor models (DFMs), Reichlin (2003) and Watson (2003), presented back-to-back in an invited session of the 2000 World Congress of the Econometric Society.
-Older dynamic factor analyses included just a few variables, because parsimony was essential for tractability of numerical likelihood optimization.
+I stumbled on the term Big Data innocently enough, via discussion of two papers that took a new approach to macro-econometric dynamic factor models (DFMs), Reichlin (2003) and Watson (2003), presented back-to-back in an invited session of the 2000 World Congress of the Econometric Society.8 Older dynamic factor analyses included just a few variables, because parsimony was essential for tractability of numerical likelihood optimization.
 The new work by Reichlin and Watson, in contrast, showed how DFMs could be estimated using principal components, thereby dispensing with numerical optimization and opening the field to analysis of much larger datasets while nevertheless retaining a likelihood-based approach.
 My discussion had two overarching goals.
 First, I wanted to contrast the old and new macroeconometric DFM environments.
 Second, I wanted to emphasize that the driver of the new macro-econometric DFM developments matched the driver of many other recent scientific developments: explosive growth in available data.
 To that end, I wanted a concise term that conjured a stark image.
 I came up with "Big Data," which seemed apt and resonant and intriguingly Orwellian (especially when capitalized), and which helped to promote both goals.

-But there really is nothing new under the sun, and credit must be shared.
-Precisely how is open to debate, as there are issues of Big Data interpretation and context, and things get murkier if one includes unpublished and/or non-academic references.
-A few pre-2000 references to Big Data, both academic and non-academic, are intriguing but ultimately unconvincing, using the term but not thoroughly aware of the phenomenon.
-On the academic
+But there really is nothing new under the sun, and credit for the term Big Data must be shared.
+The appropriate allocation is open to debate, however, as there are issues of Big Data interpretation and context, and things get murkier if one includes unpublished and/or